rc-sea/exuperian/docs/blog/posts/five-years-and-3-elections.md

     In [The Cost of Conducting Elections](https://electionlab.mit.edu/sites/default/files/2022-05/TheCostofConductingElections-2022.pdf) Charles Stewart estimates that local governments spend on elections on an annual basis "roughly what [they] spend managing public parking facilities".
 Overall the spending on elections is on the order of $8 to $10 per voter per year.
 While it's difficult to gauge how much exactly is being spent on elections, almost everyone agrees *it's not enough*.

 [^8]:
     The [Help America Vote Act](https://www.eac.gov/sites/default/files/eac_assets/1/6/HAVA41.PDF), passed in the wake of the 2000 elections, in addition to eliminating punch-card and lever-based voting machines, established the Election Assistance Commission to create new voting system standards and certification processes.
 It is also quite opinionated on aspects of the systems to be developed.
 The regulations explicitly call for at least one "accessible" system be available per polling location to meet the needs of "individuals with disabilities, including the blind and visually impaired, and voters with limited proficiency in the English language".
 Grants were established and ultimately paid out to help partially fund voting systems that could be used by the disabled community, but also the overseas and military communities.
 All of these communities are expected to be supported by federal legislation, however the funding is not sufficient to cover the costs of the systems.
-The overseas and military consituencies also impose very strict advance notification schedules to accommodate the extended delivery times of the paper-based voting technologies involved.
+The overseas and military constituencies also impose very strict advance notification schedules to accommodate the extended delivery times of the paper-based voting technologies involved.

 [^9]:
-    Thirty-nine state have most of all of their election results published on election night.
+    Thirty-nine state have most or all of their election results published on election night.
 See [Five Thirty-Eight's "When To Expect Election Results In Every State"](https://projects.fivethirtyeight.com/election-results-timing/#) report on the 2020 election reporting times.

 [^10]:
     The simplest way to think of ElectionGuard is as a technology similar to paper that records and encrypts ballots and elections in such a way that voters and independent observers can verify